Heimlich, developer of maneuver to save choking victims, dead at 96

 Actress Cher was saved by director Robert Altman and Clint Eastwood once prevented a partygoer from choking.
 In 2015, a 13-year-old boy was able to clear a classmate's blockage after learning the move watching the cartoon "SpongeBob SquarePants."

-It took more than a decade for the medical establishment to adopt the Heimlich Maneuver, partly because there had been no official human trials.
-The American Red Cross recommended it only as a secondary method to back-slapping.
+Some members of the medical community had been slow to accept the Heimlich Maneuver, partly because there had been no official human trials, but in 1976 the Red Cross included it in guidelines for clearing obstructed air passages.

 In 1984, Heimlich was given the prestigious Lasker Award for public service.
 A year later C. Everett Koop, then the U.S. surgeon general, said the Heimlich method should be "the only method" used for choking victims.